🏺

 4Sealing and labelling

-- ✓Label the parcel: „WARNING – GLASS", „FRAGILE", „DO NOT STACK".
+- ✓Label the parcel: "CAUTION – GLASS", "FRAGILE", "DO NOT STACK".

-- ✓Do not use boxes from nappies, crisps, or food products – they are too thin.
+- ✓Do not use boxes from nappies, crisps or food products – they are too thin.

 5Important restrictions